 Businesses in Africa are beginning to adopt sustainable practices in the production and trade of palm oil.
 As the commitment to and production of sustainable palm oil increases in Africa in response to the growing global market, there are obvious implications for local businesses and the small producers who dominate the palm oil industry in the region and their ability to adopt global best practice requirements.

-The Africa Sustainable Palm Oil Conference 2016 brings stakeholders together to discuss how to position businesses on the continent to adopt best practices in sustainability whilst mainstreaming small producers’ ability to access global supply chains.
+The aim of the Africa Sustainable Palm Oil Conference is to bring together stakeholders to discuss how to position businesses on the continent to adopt best practices in sustainability whilst mainstreaming small producers’ ability to access global supply chains.

-RSPO is also organising a separate Smallholder Strategy Workshop on 8 and 9 September, to be held at the same venue.
-If you are interested in attending, please contact Julia Majail at RSPO.
+RSPO also organised a separate Smallholder Strategy Workshop on 8 and 9 September 2016, which was held at the same venue.